CrayLabs/SmartSim/doc/launchers.rst

 The `launchers` allow SmartSim users to interact with their system programmatically through a python interface.
-Because of this, SmartSim users don’t have to leave the Jupyter Notebook, Python REPL, or Python script to launch, query, and interact with their jobs.
+Because of this, SmartSim users don't have to leave the Jupyter Notebook, Python REPL, or Python script to launch, query, and interact with their jobs.

 SmartSim currently supports 5 `launchers`: